 To perform most of the operations on an object, you have to select it.
 To do this, click on it in the 2D or 3D view.

 An object remains selected when you switch between the views in the main window.

 In the 2D Plan view, selected objects are outlined or indicated with a selection frame.
 The selection frame displays resize and rotation handles when an object supports the respective actions.

-In the 3D view, a selected object has a white boundary frame around it.
+In the 3D view, a selected object has a green boundary frame around it.

 Walls, openings, doors and windows let you also select a particular side which will be highlighted with the green color.
 To select the object's side, you should click on it.
 Selecting an object side can be useful when you need to apply a material or modify mouldings.

 When it is difficult to click on an object, you can select it by clicking on its name in the Project Tree.
 This method is also helpful if an object is locked or invisible.